kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 the in-order successor of 23 is 27; of 50, 51; of 60, 62; and so on\ |mdash|\ all successors of these internal nodes are the first key in the left most leaf node of the right subtree.

-There are two techniques for converting 2-nodes into 3-nodes as we descend the tree: 1.) barrowing a key from a sibling and 2.) merging or fusing with the parent.
-We always attempt to barrow first, so we can merge, if needed.
+There are two techniques for converting 2-nodes into 3-nodes as we descend the tree: 1.) barrowing a key from a sibling and 2.) or fusing the node with a parent and silbing key.
+We always attempt to barrow first, so we can fuse, if needed.

 **Case 1: Barrow a Key From Sibling**

-If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items through the parent and moving the effected subtree.
+If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items through the parent and moving the effected children.
 For example, if 4 is to be deleted from this tree

 .. todo:: **Use better examples**